luiscvnha/rpg/README.md

-# rpg
+# Random Password Generator

-Random Password Generator
+Using /dev/urandom for the random numbers